blahosyl/spicy/README.md

 ##### Searching

-The search page displays recipes where  the word entered into the Search field (in the navigation bar) is found in any of the folowing fields:
+The search page displays recipes where  the word entered into the Search field (in the navigation bar) is found in any of the following fields:

 - title
 - excerpt